EsterMarku/customer-churn-risk-prediction/README.md

 ## Feature Engineering
 Customer-level behavioural features are constructed using **only data prior to the snapshot date**:

 - **Recency:** Days since last purchase
 - **Frequency:** Number of unique purchase occasions
 - **Monetary Value:** Total historical spend
 - **Average Order Value:** Mean transaction value

-These features are:
-- Interpretable
-- Aligned with business intuition
-- Widely used in customer analytics
+These features are interpretable, business-aligned, and widely used in customer analytics.

 ---